dantullis/markdown-presentation-starter/public/presentation.md

 https://github.com/dantullis/markdown-presentation-starter/issues

 ???
 Hope this walkthrough was helpful.
-If you have any questions or issues vist the GitHub URL listed above and let me know.
+If you have any questions or issues visit the GitHub URL listed here and let me know.